4 Steps IT Project Transition Plan from One Vendor to Another

 Download

-In practice, you are unlikely to have all of the above artifacts, but specifications, source code, API, and project deployment instructions should be the bare minimum you need to provide to a new dedicated development team.
+In practice, it’s a rare situation to have all of the above artifacts within the IT transition plan.
+Yet, specifications, source code, API, and project deployment instructions should be the bare minimum you need to provide to a new dedicated development team.

 Having this data, the new team will be able to continue working on the project without having to develop everything from scratch.

 Changing vendors within your product development is always unique and has specific challenges arising from the existing contract.
-However, by following the recommendations in our article, you will be able to get the expected product, minimize the risks and minimize the negative impact when switching software development vendors.
+However, by following the recommendations in our article, you will be able to get the expected product, minimize the vendor-to-vendor transition risks, and make your vendor transition solution a success.

 Tags: